 - Holders of a current UK visa (Skilled Worker, Student, Visitor, etc.)

-- Holders of UK settled status (ILR, EUSS)
+- Holders of UK settled status (, EUSS)

 - Holders of a UK Family Permit